-And today?
 LVMH stocks are worth €515 in early 2021.
-That’s a huge increase of 3,300%.
+That’s a increase of 3,300%.
 In more recent times, LVMH has defined the wider impact of the pandemic.
-With the stocks price at €278 in March 2020, LVMH shares have since grown by 85% in just over nine months of trading.
+With the stock price at €278 in March 2020, LVMH shares have since grown by 85% in just over nine months of trading.

-Even if you’re not a fan of football, it’s all-but-certain that you have heard of Juventus Football Club.
+Even if you’re not a fan of football, it’s all but certain that you have heard of Juventus Football Club.
 After all, the Italian Serie A team has been dominating European football for many, many decades.
-With that said, you might be surprised to learn that you can actually buy shares in Juventus Football Club.
 In fact, the shares have been listed on the Milan Stock Exchange since 2001.

 Unilever is a huge global conglomerate that is behind over 400 brands.
 Its diversified portfolio of products covers everything from household goods, food, and personal care.
 Popular Unilever brands that you are likely to have come across include Hellmann’s mayonnaise, Dove soap, and Ben & Jerry’s ice cream.

 In terms of its stock price, Unilever stocks were priced at €54 before the pandemic-related stock market crash that occurred in March.
-However, Unilever was pretty-much unaffected, only hitting lows of €46.
+However, Unilever was pretty much unaffected, only hitting lows of €46.
 In early 2021, the shares are priced at €49.
-As such, this resilient European stock was unimpacted by the virus and thus – is a great defensive company to consider buying.
+As such, this resilient European stock was unimpacted by the virus.

 In terms of its shares, Novo Nordisk is listed on the Copenhagen Stock Exchange.
 757 billion Danish Krones – which is about £92 billion.
 In early January 2020, Novo Nordisk shares were priced as 382 Danish Krones.
 12 months later, the same shares are worth 422 Danish Krones.
 This translates into modest 1-year returns of just over 10%.